The Day for Young Scientists

 Led by the Vice-Rector for Research and Young Scientists, Prof. Dr. Jörn Ihlemann, the Centre for Young Scientists organizes the annual "Day for Young Scientists".
 The yearly event aims is to shape a culture and identity of young academics.
 More details are given in the reviews of previous events.

-The next Day for Young Scientists is expected to take place in November 2018.
+The next Day for Young Scientists is going to take place on 15 November 2018.

 Doctorate, research and the promotion of young scientists